 Image source:: https://www.dailymail.co.uk/news/article-6603399/Bill-Gates-63-photographed-waiting-line-local-Seattle-burger-shop.html

-The world is 323% in dept. Who is this money owed to?
+The world is 323% in debt.
+Who is this money owed to?
 Mars?

 The global bubble in the making starts with people who believe in their own personal bubbles that aren’t empirically backed.
-So they make unwise financial decisions.
-The difference between rich people and poor people, is that the first usually don’t have a bubble around their heads but because of the second ones, have to live in a bubble (isolation).
+So, they make unwise financial decisions.
+The difference between rich people and poor people is that the first usually don’t have a bubble around their heads but because of the second ones, they have to live in a bubble (isolation).

 To simplify, some people earn more than they spend and others spend more than they earn.
-Because the second ones are in majority, sovereign states need to increase their debt perennially.
+Because the second ones represent the majority, sovereign states need to increase their debt perennially.
 By owing to the private sector, the financial markets wash away the state’s power.
-This is how the sovereign state has diminished capacity to serve everybody and focuses on its creditors.
-So how come has the quality of life increased despite the inflation and the fall of the state we are observing?
+This is how the sovereign state has diminished capacity to serve everybody and instead focuses on its creditors.
+So how come the quality of life increased despite the inflation and the fall of the state that we are observing?

-Because of innovation, today we have intercontinental flights available for the masses, smartphones and AI, fidget spinners, etc. And only because of entrepreneurial innovation we can get many products relatively inexpensively compared to only 10 years ago.
-The average human in the USA in 2020 lives a better live than the Rockefellers 100 years before him.
+Because of innovation, today intercontinental flights are available for the masses, as are smartphones and AI, fidget spinners, etc. It is only because of entrepreneurial innovation that we can get many products relatively inexpensively when compared to just 10 years ago.
+The average human in the USA in 2020 lives a better life than the Rockefellers 100 years before.
 This is the power of innovation.
-However, as life gets too comfortable many tend to work less and expect more.
+However, as life gets too comfortable, many tend to work less and expect more.
 This is one important reason for the rise of the global credit bubble.
-The tradeoff as mentioned is again inflation that doesn’t treat people equally.
+The tradeoff, as mentioned, is again inflation that doesn’t treat people equally.

-If innovation was faster than inflation the relative inequality wouldn’t be felt so much as the quality of life would still increase.
-And this is exactly what didn't happen in the past decades.
+If innovation was faster than inflation the relative inequality wouldn’t be felt so much, as the quality of life would still increase.
+This is exactly what didn't happen in the past decades.
 The relative quality of life of average people compared to wealthy people has fallen.

 The 2019/1970 ratios are as follows.

-We see also that innovation increases in the total amount of patents approved.
+We see also that innovation increases along with the total amount of patents approved.
 However, unlike inflation, innovation is not always cumulative.
-What’s the society's value in patenting round iPhone corners?
+What’s the value to society of patenting round iPhone corners?
 (Yes, Apple patented round corners).
 I predict not only that innovation will stall even further behind inflation, but that it will become less impactful and more meaningless in the forthcoming decades.

 Thus, we have two main factors that impact welfare.
 Innovation and inflation and both work wonders for the wealthy but only innovation works for the masses.